irosyadi/gitbook/note/quotes.md

 >> If they are not, I dont want them bad mouth me.
 >> When someone is unhappy, that an excellent opportunity for me to learn, so I want to incentivize my customer to engage with me in a productive and not antagonistic way.
 - [quellsolaar](https://news.ycombinator.com/item?id=24562019)

+## Talent Quote
+>> Talent is universal, while opportunity is not
+- Nicholas Kristof